grburgess/ronswanson/paper.md

 on HPC systems can be cumbersome. `ronswanson` removes this complexity with a simple, reproducible templating system.
-Users can easily prototype their pipeline on multi-core workstations and then switch to a multi-node HPC system. `ronswanson` auto generates all python and SLURM scripts required for the construction of the table model.
+Users can easily prototype their pipeline on multi-core workstations and then switch to a multi-node HPC system. `ronswanson` auto generates all python and SLURM[@slurm] scripts required for the construction of the table model.